 Hometown: Jewell, Iowa

 Currently: Venice, Fla.

 Discharged: 8 Oct.
 1945

 Rank: Staff Sergeant

 Unit: 458th Bomb Group, 755th Squadron, 8th Air Force

-Commendations: Distinguished Flying Cross, Air Medal with 3 Oak Leaf clusters, European-Mediterrean Service Medal
+Commendations: Distinguished Flying Cross, Air Medal with 3 Oak Leaf clusters, European-Mediterranean Service Medal

-Battles/Campaigns: Air Offensive northern France and western Europe and D-Day
+Battles/Campaigns: Air Offensive northern France, western Europe, and D-Day